DanaKonyk/read_journey/README.md

-Project Title: Books Reading Application
+Books Reading Application

-##Project Description
+## Project Description

 This project aims to create an application that offers a comprehensive book reading service.
 The application consists of several main pages: